naghamo/COOK-E-Multi-Agent/examples/example5.md

 ## Pay and Delivery Confirmation

-(in the confrimation step, we confirm the payment and delivery options as in the image below)
+(in the confirmation step, we confirm the payment and delivery options as in the image below)

 ![pay5](media/pay5.png)